 - Children in the car: Children under the age of 12 must be in an age-appropriate restraint.
 All car occupants must wear seat belts.

-Driving side of the road: Right.
+- Driving side of the road: Right.

 - Lights: Dipped headlights must be on at all times.

 - General speed limits: 50 kph in residential areas; minor out-of-town roads, 90 kph; major out-of-town roads, 110 kph; and 130 kph on highways.